{""}

 Blockchain adoption requires every party in a transaction- banks, developers and notaries to be operating on compatible systems.
 The stakeholders may not be receptive to blockchain.
 However, some players may not want to switch due to limited knowledge and skills.

-Many Investors and developers are still not familiar with the concept of tokenisation.
-Awareness is key to the adoption of the technology.
-Platforms are spending significant resources on investor education and market awareness.
+Many investors and developers are still not familiar with real estate tokenization.
+Platforms are investing significant resources in education and market awareness.

 What the Road Ahead Looks Like